-What is the UK Climate Change Risk Assessment Evidence Report?
+What is the UK Climate Risk Independent Assessment (CCRA3)?

 The UK Government is required, under the 2008 Climate Change Act, to publish a Climate Change Risk Assessment (CCRA) every five years which is published on the Government website.
 The assessment sets out the risks and opportunities facing the UK from climate change.

-The Climate Change Committee is working on an independent evidence report, due to be published in summer 2021, which will inform the UK Government’s third CCRA (known as CCRA3).
+The Climate Change Committee is working on an independent advice report, due to be published in June 2021, which will inform the UK Government’s third CCRA (known as CCRA3).
 This website will host all of the outputs for the UK Climate Risk Independent Assessment (CCRA3), from a technical report through to the research projects through to summaries of the advice.
 The UK Government and devolved administrations must then set out their response to the risks and opportunities in their national adaptation programmes.

 Climate change in the UK